rosienh/ACF-Strategic-Philanthropy/README.md

 # ACF-Strategic-Philanthropy

 ## 1. Background and Overview
-This project was developed to assist Lee, a CSR Manager for a large Australian company, who is focused on making strategic philanthropic investments.
-Lee's goal is to align her company’s funding with specific values, such as youth leadership, and with global initiatives like the UN Sustainable Development Goals (SDGs).
+This project was developed to assist Lee, a CSR Manager for a large Australian company, who is focused on making **strategic philanthropic investments**.
+Lee's goal is to align her company’s funding with specific values, such as **youth leadership**, and with global initiatives like the **UN Sustainable Development Goals** (SDGs).
 She needs a more effective way to identify potential partners and opportunities.

-Lee discovered the Australian Communities Foundation (ACF), a platform that lists numerous projects seeking support.
+Lee discovered the **Australian Communities Foundation** (ACF), a platform that lists numerous projects seeking support.
 However, she required a clearer, more interactive way to analyze this data.
 This project was initiated to answer three key questions that define her strategic needs:

 1. What are the characteristics of the organisations and projects seeking funding?